 For customers who have critical support needs, an annual Premium Support agreement offers both telephone and e-mail support, and a guaranteed four hour response time during business hours.
 This support option also includes all of the benefits of priority support, including hotfixes, source code analysis and assistance with example code.
 In addition, Premium Support also includes free upgrades if a new version of the product is released while the support agreement is active, ensuring that the customer is always working with the latest version.
 Please note that if Premium Support is ordered with a SocketTools Subscription, it will not extend the subscription renewal date.

-Catalyst products developed for the Microsoft Windows platform follow Microsoft’s product life cycle policy for their desktop and server operating systems.
+Products developed for the Microsoft Windows platform follow Microsoft’s product life cycle policy for their desktop and server operating systems.
 Support for an operating system will be provided during the mainstream and extended phases of the platform’s life cycle and terminated when the operating system reaches the end-of-life.
-Once support has ended for a platform, developers may continue to use self-help resources made available by Catalyst.
+Once support has ended for a platform, developers may continue to use self-help resources.
 However, technical support, product updates and hotfixes will be unavailable unless the reported problem can be reproduced on a supported platform.

 The following table lists the version information and the end-of-life dates for the Windows operating system.
 Those versions of Windows which have reached end-of-life are no longer supported.